telerik/reporting-docs/knowledge-base/how-to-create-multiselect-checkbox-parameter-editor.md

 ---
 title: How to Create MultiSelect CheckBox Parameter Editor
-description: Use kendo's CheckBoxGroup widget with multivalue parameters
+description: The article explains how to display a multivalue parameter by using the CheckBoxGroup widget from Kendo UI
 type: how-to
 page_title: How to Create MultiSelect CheckBox Parameter Editor
 slug: how-to-create-multiselect-checkbox-parameter-editor